 Are there a de minimus number of days before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?

 There is no de minimus number of days before the Greek tax authorities will apply the economic employer approach.
 Physical presence in Greece is the basis for applying the 183-days rule.

 What categories are subject to income tax in general situations?

-Benefits, which are deemed to be employment income, include the following (the list is not exhaustive and is valid for benefits provided after 1 January 2005):
+Benefits, which are deemed to be employment income and are specifically stipulated by Greek legislation, include amongst others the following (the list is not exhaustive):

 However, in accordance with jurisprudence, the reimbursement of expenses incurred by the employee for the purposes of carrying out assigned employment duties should not be deemed to be employment income.